 To find out why you’ll have to read the book…or visit Grimsby of course!

 Finally, a couple of pages later we are in the Peak District.
 Bryson stumbles across the Derwent Reservoir and a scene from The Virgin and the Gypsy, a film he had seen during his High School days in Iowa.
-He couldn’t understand why this place was not better known (to find more about it listen to this audio trail or look it up on the Discover Derbyshire & Peak District app).
+He couldn’t understand why this place was not better known (to find more about it listen to this audio trail).

 “Britain is packed so solid with good stuff – with castles, stately homes, hill forts, stone circles, medieval churches, giant figures carved in hillsides, you name it – that a good deal gets lost.
 It is a permanent astonishment to me how casually strewn with glory Britain is.
 If the Derwent Dam were in Iowa, it would be on the state’s license plates.”